Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Limit the amount of impure code!

-A number of impure functions are built into the language and its core library.
+A number of impure functions are built into the language and its standard library.

 <a id="gray-pure-functions"></a>